Ladies’ Evening Dress: Turn of the Century

 a new corset which created an S bend to the figure.
 The silhouette is soft and feminine,

-Evening necklines are open and bodices are lightly fitted or gathered in the front, creating
+are open, just at the turn of the shoulder, and bodices are lightly fitted or gathered in the front, creating

 a pigeon breast silhouette.
 Skirts are trumpet shaped and flow softly over the hips, flaring